Beanieuptop/rustMagicGame/README.md

 # rustMagicGame
-First attempt at a game making and world-building
+Attempt at game making and world-building